francineannealvarez/AlvarezFrancineAnneCS2102_OOPactivities/README.md

 ---

 ## 📂 **Instructions for Reviewers**
-- **Explore the Activities**: Each laboratory activity is clearly labeled and organized by date.
+- **Explore the Activities:** Each laboratory activity is clearly labeled and organized by date.
 Reviewers can explore each folder to understand the focus of the exercise and the associated Java files.
-- **Expected Learning Outcome**: After reviewing the activities, it should be clear how each exercise contributes to mastering specific Java concepts and general programming skills, such as input/output, arrays, classes, objects, and foundational OOP principles.
+- **Expected Learning Outcome:** After reviewing the activities, it should be clear how each exercise contributes to mastering specific Java concepts and general programming skills, such as input/output, arrays, classes, objects, and foundational OOP principles.
-- **Code Evaluation**: Check for clarity, correctness, and proper implementation of the relevant programming concepts.
+- **Code Evaluation:** Check for clarity, correctness, and proper implementation of the relevant programming concepts.
 Reviewers should pay attention to how basic programming principles (such as handling input/output and arrays) are applied, as well as the more advanced OOP principles (like inheritance, polymorphism, abstraction, and encapsulation) in the activities where applicable.
-- **Running the Code**: Reviewers can follow the setup instructions to clone, run, and evaluate the code on their local machines.
+- **Running the Code:** Reviewers can follow the setup instructions to clone, run, and evaluate the code on their local machines.

 ---